comododragon/linaii/README.md

 #### ResMIIMemRec Calculation

 The memory model is also responsible for providing the calculation of ResMIIMemRec.
 This is the "Resource/Recurrence-Constrained Minimum Initiation Interval", constrained by dependent memory accesses.
 A better explanation for this calculation is presented on the latest publication.
-See [Publication](#publications).
+See [Publications](#publications).

 The implementation can be found at `MemoryModel::calculateResIIMemRec()`.